-Topographic surveys have many uses and are used to delineate the surface of the ground with contours and spot elevations along with existing improvements.
-Many times the topography map is the first map acquired to determine the existing site conditions and is a key element used by design professionals.
+Topographic surveys serve many purposes.
+Mainly they are used to delineate the surface of the ground with contours and spot elevations along with existing site improvements.
+Many times, the topography map is the first map acquired to determine the existing site conditions and is a key element used by design professionals.

 Topographic maps are often requested by architects, engineers, geologists, and building contractors and used as a foundational map for design of proposed improvement plans.

 A topographic survey gathers data about the elevation of points on a piece of land and presents them as contour lines on a plot that are used to delineate surface elevations, land contours, drainage patterns and other key items.
 The purpose of a topographic survey is to collect survey data about the natural and man-made features of the land, as well as its elevations.
 This type of map may also show site improvements such as buildings, structures, walls, fences, trees and streets.